RomlinGroup/Flatpack/package/flatpack/README.md

 ## Ready-to-assemble AI

-Welcome, brave explorer!
-We are still in stealth mode (of sorts), but we are glad you found us.
+At Flatpack, our mission is clear: we are committed to building trust in AI.

 Flatpack democratises AI and ML through micro language models and model compression.
-Our platform enables users to train customised models with 10M to 10B parameters.
+Our platform enables users to train custom language models with 100M to 10B parameters.
 We introduce flatpacks (FPKs) to integrate AI and ML into edge computing, electronic components, and robots.

 ## Flatpack 3.X.X (Aglaonice)